 OSHA General Industry Standard 1910 Subpart N covers Materials Handling and Storage - Overhead and Gantry Cranes.

-Only trained and authorized workers should be allowed to operate any overhead crane.
+To ensure everyone stays safe when cranes are in operation, only trained and authorized workers should be allowed to operate any overhead crane.

 Employees who work in the vicinity of the overhead crane must be trained in workplace general safety awareness to ensure all safety precautions are taken during the course of the work day to keep all workers safe.